-^{1.} Please notice that the recorded lectures are not updated annually and there can therefore be minor differences between the lecture notes and the recorded lectures.
+1. Please notice that the recorded lectures are not updated annually and there can therefore be minor differences between the lecture notes and the recorded lectures.

-- Support measures under code R (i.e. adjustments related to space, time, and physical circumstances, e.g. longer writing time) are always granted. - Support measures under code P (pedagogical measures) may be granted or rejected by the examiner after you have applied for this in accordance with KTH rules.
+• Support measures under code P (pedagogical measures) may be granted or rejected by the examiner after you have applied for this in accordance with KTH rules.
 Support measures under code P are usually always granted for courses given at EECS.